 Reducing Suffering During Armed Conflict: The Interface Between Buddhism and IHL

-Though there are over half a billion Buddhists around the world, there has so far been no systematic and focused study of the interface between Buddhism and International Humanitarian Law (IHL).
+Though there are over half a billion Buddhists around the world, there had thus far been no systematic and focused study of the interface between Buddhism and International Humanitarian Law (IHL).
 The core of IHL – also known as “the law of war” or “the law of armed conflict”– is formed by the Geneva Conventions and their Additional Protocols.
 Its purpose is to minimize suffering during armed conflict by protecting those who do not – or no longer – participate directly in hostilities, and by regulating the means and methods of warfare.

 - What correspondences are there between Buddhist ethics and IHL?